-Know Before You Go — Pre Tests and Arrival Expectations
+Know Before You Go — Pre and Post Travel Testing and Quarantine Guidelines

 If travelers encounter a flight delay through no fault of the passenger and as a result they are outside the 72 hour window, their test will still be accepted.
 The traveler should tell the passenger verification screener the situation and show them their boarding pass with the original departure time that was inside the 72 hours window.
 If there are any additional questions, the screeners are able to check with the airline agent at the gate to confirm the delay status.
 Travelers who inquire — have your original boarding pass handy, electronic versions, too.